ArnoAnsems/CatacombGL/README.md

 * Flatrock Software for releasing the source code of the Catacomb 3D games.
 * GOG.com and catacomb.games for providing a platform to obtain the Catacomb 3D games.
 * Roland Ansems for playtesting every level and reporting various bugs.
-* NY00123 for developing the Reflection Keen source port.
-The part of Reflection Keen that handles music and sound effects is reused in CatacombGL.
+* NY00123 for developing the ReflectionHLE source port.
+The part of ReflectionHLE that handles music and sound effects is reused in CatacombGL.
 * GoGoOtaku for porting CatacombGL to Linux and CMake.

 # History